alexpaul/Firebase-iOS-App/README.md

 As of this writing Firebase supports Swift Package Manager and also Cocoapods.
 In this project we will be installing Firebase via SPM.

-Heere is the [Firebase](https://github.com/firebase/firebase-ios-sdk/blob/master/SwiftPackageManager.md) SPM package url `https://github.com/firebase/firebase-ios-sdk.git`
+Here is the [Firebase](https://github.com/firebase/firebase-ios-sdk/blob/master/SwiftPackageManager.md) SPM package url `https://github.com/firebase/firebase-ios-sdk.git`

 Head over to Xcode and install the Swift package.